garrandall/popular-music-data/tracks/november-rain-guns-n--roses.md

 Sometimes, I need some time on my own
 Sometimes, I need some time all alone
-Ooh, everybody needs some time on their own
+Oh, everybody needs some time on their own
-Ooh, don't you know you need some time all alone?
+Oh, don't you know you need some time all alone?

 And when your fears subside
-And shadows still remain, ooh yeah
+And shadows still remain, oh yeah
 I know that you can love me
 When there's no one left to blame